 Being asked to buy a prepaid money card

 Sending money in advance to secure or insure a loan

 Winning a contest you’ve never heard of or entered

 Having to pay a fee to receive your “prize”

 Requests for your personal information

 A company that refuses to provide written information

-Please observe social distancing and wear masks if you have any cold or flu symptoms and need to meet with Township employees.
-Township Office has resumed regular office hours of 1-4pm Monday through Friday, and the garage will be open by appointment only.
+Township Office has regular office hours of 1-4pm Monday through Friday, and the garage and zoning department will be open by appointment only.